uniquelyparticular/sync-moltin-to-algolia/README.md

 ![URL and Secret Key](https://user-images.githubusercontent.com/950181/52846929-ca957980-3102-11e9-9a20-23b8139767ee.png)

 Now finally you'll want to configure what Moltin Observables (ie. `Products, Brands, Categories, Collections, Orders, Customers`) will cause this webhook to be invoked.
-In this example we want to monitor the `Products`, `Orders` and `Customers` observables and select the `Created`, `Updated` and `Deleted` box.
+In this example we want to monitor the `Products` and `Customers` observables and select the `Created`, `Updated` and `Deleted` box.

 Click Save to register your new Webhook with Moltin.